 The A&FRC is the commander's consultant on family issues.
 Consultants are always available to commanders when they are developing family policies or dealing with a difficult family concern.

 A Life Coach helps you to define and achieve your goals and tap into your full potential.

 Some of the benefits of Life Coaching are:

-Living a more abundant, fulfilled and successful life.
-Gaining clarity about what you want in life, learning to live leaning forward and creating choices.
 A Life Coach is someone that you can have hold you accountable for the new decisions you're making and help close the gap between where you are now and where you want tote by developing an empowered self-image.
 Using the time and space to focus on you and turning your life around.

 The goals of the Embedded A&FRC Teams are to leverage the technical expertise of the 12 A&FRC core programs, services and resources and as Certified Professional Life Coaches incorporate Life Coaching into every interaction to create a safe and open environment.
 Teams are in a unique position to destigmatize helping agencies, encourage help-seeking behaviors, and intervene early to maximize potential, improve health and wellness to airmen in the flightline areas that might not be able to get the assistance they are seeking due to mission requirements.

 The A&FRC is the central point in your community for volunteer issues.
 The A&FRC coordinates installation volunteer recruitment, training and recognition in collaboration with other base agencies.